Site icon I Love to Watch You Play

 This trend has sparked concern from experts, who warn about the potential long-term effects on young athletes.
 Dr. James Andrews, a renowned sports surgeon and founder of the American Sports Medicine Institute, has been vocal in cautioning against year-round baseball for youth players.
 He notes that children’s bodies are still developing, and they need time to rest and recover between seasons.

 In addition to physical risks, there are also psychological dangers associated with year-round baseball.
-Competing year round in a pressure packed environment can also lead to burnout, stress, and even mental health issues.
+Competing year-round in a pressure-packed environment can lead to burnout, stress, and even mental health issues.
 It’s crucial for parents and coaches to recognize the signs of burnout and prioritize their child’s well-being over athletic success.

-Gissel points to several factors as the main culprits in addition to year-round baseball.
-Competitive pitching in the winter months when they should be resting or building up for the upcoming season, too much baseball over a 2-3 day span in some tournaments, pitching without proper rest, pitching too many pitches when their arm is not conditioned for it, pitching too many pitches with poor mechanics.
+Gissel points to several factors as the main culprits in addition to year-round baseball: competitive pitching in the winter months when they should be resting or building up for the upcoming season, too much baseball over a 2-3 day span in some tournaments, pitching without proper rest, pitching too many pitches when their arm is not conditioned for it, and pitching too many pitches with poor mechanics.

 He also points out that there are not many ‘true’ pitching coaches out there and that most coaches were not pitchers themselves growing up, so they lack some of the understanding needed.
 They don’t know what it takes to throw strikes, what it feels like to battle through a long inning, what dead arm (fatigue) feels like, what proper mechanics look like.
 They also lack the knowledge and experience to understand the delicate balance of rest and pitch count.
 ‘The good ones will go out of their way to seek information.
 They will have a desire to educate themselves because they know how important that position that sits in the middle of the field on a small mountain really is.”